jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 The following software and source code packages are required:
   * MPLAB X IDE version 5.40 or later.
   * MPLAB XC32 Compiler version 2.41 or later.
-  * FreeRTOS source code version 10.3.1.
+  * FreeRTOS source code version 10.4.0.
-  * FreeRTOS+FAT source code version 191108a-MIT.
+  * FreeRTOS Labs source code version 200218.

 [**Note**: there are fixes for FreeRTOS+TCP and FreeRTOS+FAT that have not been released officially yet.
 See the known issues section for more info.]